Cohort applications now open

 Mercerization

-Mercerization is a chemical finishing process for cotton in which yarn or fabric is treated with a sodium hydroxide (caustic soda) solution under tension, permanently increasing lustre, strength, and dye affinity.
+Mercerization is a chemical finishing process for cotton in which yarn or fabric is treated with a sodium hydroxide (caustic soda) solution under tension,a key process in the $42 billion (₹3,822 crore) global cotton finishing market, increasing tensile strength by 20–30%, dye uptake by 20–40%, and adding permanent lustre to premium cotton products.

 What is Mercerization?

 Mercerization is one of the most significant finishing treatments in cotton textile manufacturing, first developed by British chemist John Mercer in 1844.
-The process involves treating cotton yarn or woven fabric with a concentrated sodium hydroxide (NaOH) solution — typically at 18–25% concentration — under mechanical tension, then washing out the alkali.
-The treatment fundamentally changes the structure of the cotton fibre, producing permanent improvements in several properties.
+The process involves treating cotton yarn or woven fabric with a concentrated sodium hydroxide (NaOH) solution,typically at 18–25% concentration,under mechanical tension, then washing out the alkali.
+The treatment changes the structure of the cotton fibre, producing permanent improvements in several properties.

 The Science of Mercerization